 Q: How can I tell if I may use a pesticide for lawn and garden use?

 A: Please read the label.
 Every pesticide must be registered for use in Ohio.
 The label prescribes when, where and how the pesticide can be applied.
 The label may even provide information about which animals or non-target plants might be harmed by exposure.
+Pesticides labeled as "restricted-use" pesticides may only be applied by a licensed individual.
 If the compound has no label (or if the label cannot be deciphered), you are probably violating the law by applying it.
 Also, many pesticides such as D.D.T. and Chlordane, which were once legal to apply, have since been banned.
 It is illegal to apply banned pesticides even though the label may suggest that the product is safe for an intended use.
 If you have questions about the use or application of a pesticide, please contact your county O.S.U.
 Extension Office, the Ohio Department of Agriculture (phone number: 614-728-6987), or a licensed pesticide applicator.